Disease Transmission is as Easy to Remember as ABCD

 A) Airborne Transmission

-Airborne germs can travel great distances through the air and infect people who breathe the germs in.
+Airborne germs can travel great distances and infect people who breathe them in.
 Examples of diseases that are airborne are:

 i) Tuberculosis